 Whichever option you choose getting to the Highlands by air is certainly easy with some good connections, and the likelihood of increased options once travel patters resume.

-Driving to the Highlands
+Getting to the Highlands By Road

 There are two main roads that connect the Highlands with the Southern part of Scotland.
 Driving up is certainly a scenic way of getting to the Highlands with dramatic views whichever way you go.